 Design of Optoelectronically-active Polymers for Organic Photovoltaic Applications

-01 Feb 2013 | | Contributor(s): Bryan W. Boudouris
+01 Feb 2013 | | Contributor(s):: Bryan W. Boudouris

 Organic photovoltaic (OPV) devices are of great interest due to their promise of providing flexible, lightweight, and inexpensive alternatives to their currently-used inorganic counterparts.
 However, large-scale implementation of these modules has been hampered due to their relatively low power...

 Birck Solar Research Seminar Series

 30 Jan 2013 | | Contributor(s):: Peter Bermel

 The Solar Research Series includes presentations from researchers at Purdue and leading researchers across the nation on developments in wafer-based, thin-film, organic and cross-cutting technologies in photovoltaics (PV) and related solar power.
 Results to be presented will include a mixture of...

 Nano Solutions to Our Impending Energy Crisis

 11 Nov 2012 | | Contributor(s):: Ali Shakouri

 In this talk we review some of the advances in nanoscale energy conversion devices and discuss about the challenges and opportunities to provide a clean energy infrastructure.
 Couple of examples from solar and thermoelectric materials, devices and systems will be given and the scale of the...

 22 Feb 2012 |

 PC1D solves the fully coupled nonlinear equations for one-dimensional transport of electrons and holes in crystalline semiconductor devices, with emphasis on photovoltaic devices.